davery22/conveyor/design-notes/00-plan.md

 Discuss:

 Avoiding deadlock when waiting on nested runs
-- If there is a situation where an inner Source/Sink runs a Silo that other inner Sources/Sinks depend on, we can deadlock
+- If there is a situation where an inner Source/Sink runs a Station that other inner Sources/Sinks depend on, we can deadlock
-- To trigger this, the Silo would have to NOT already be running when the Source/Sink is run
+- To trigger this, the Station would have to NOT already be running when the Source/Sink is run
 - To avoid this, the outer stage should be solely-responsible for running (and closing/completing) shared Stages

 Discuss: